parody/flock/README.md

 ## Hash ring

+Processes are assigned to nodes using a consistent hash ring.
+We are using [libring](https://github.com/bitwalker/libring) library to this end.

 ## Node clustering

-It currently uses disterl for cross-node communication.
+Flock is uses disterl for cross-node communication.
+Node discovery is provided by the [libcluster](https://github.com/bitwalker/libcluster) library also by [bitwalker](https://github.com/bitwalker) so double thanks to him.

 ## CRDT

-Home-baked less-than-ideal state-based CRDT
+A CRDT is used to keep track of alive processes.
+CRDT allow merge the information of a partition in converging to a *safe* result.
+Flock uses an Add-Wins Observed/Removed set.
+The curren implementation is a Home-baked less-than-ideal state-based AWORSet.

 # Test and benchmarks